Elevator pitch

 In the late 1970s, economic reforms began in China, as the planning system had become incompatible with economic development.
 As a consequence, China started welcoming foreign investment for the first time, and the potential increase in competition compelled SOEs and COEs to improve their efficiency and performance, with SOEs adopting wage reforms and decentralized labor management.
 In 1984, the government changed the fixed-wage system, in which wages were set by the government, to a floating-wage system, in which SOEs and COEs were allowed to set their own wages.
 At that time, the unemployment rate in China did not exceed 1%.

 Non-state-controlled firms began to emerge, and entrepreneurs were allowed to run businesses in urban areas.
-These developments, along with other reforms, made labor allocation highly flexible in urban labor markets.
+These developments, along with other reforms, made labor allocation highly flexible in urban markets.

 Beginning in 1992, the economy was further opened up, thereby permanently changing China’s economic development path.
 To meet the growing labor shortage in urban areas, the government further relaxed its stance on migrant mobility.
-Instead of restricting rural peasants to their home counties, the government formally allowed rural laborers to migrate to cities as long as they could provide required certificates, including identification cards, temporary resident permits, and employment certificates [5].
-This led to a substantial increase in rural—urban migration, with the number of rural migrants residing in urban areas reaching 50 million in the mid-1990s [6].
+Instead of restricting rural laborers to their home counties, the government formally allowed rural laborers to migrate to cities as long as they could provide the required certificates, including identification cards, temporary resident permits, and employment certificates [7].
+This led to a substantial increase in rural-urban migration, with the number of rural migrants residing in urban areas reaching 50 million in the mid-1990s [9].
 Local governments responded to the associated increase in competition for jobs by establishing policies to restrict the employment of rural migrants to specific occupations, thereby protecting urban workers.
-Most of these posts were classified as dirty, dangerous, and demeaning, or were occupations that urban people were unwilling to accept [7].
+Most of these posts were classified as dirty, dangerous, and demeaning, or were occupations that urban people were unwilling to accept [10].
 Despite these challenges, this marked a major societal change, as rural migrants were no longer being expelled from urban areas.

 Since 1992, China’s economy has been developing at full speed.
-Average GDP growth increased by almost 10% per year from 1992 to 2016.
+Average GDP growth increased by almost 8.6% per year from 1992 to 2023.
 Rural migrants provided much of the cheap labor force that promoted this high growth rate.
 However, the hukou policy persists, and rural migrants are still classified as outsiders, taking jobs with low wages and long working hours.
 They are also not able to enjoy many of the social benefits available to urban residents, such as health care, housing, and insurance, and their children are often prohibited from attending urban public schools.

-Rural versus urban: Demographics and unemployment
+Rural versus urban: Education

 Limitations and gaps